 Here are some practical activities will help your learner build a valuable foundation for learning to drive.

 - Learning to think like a driver

 - Judging crash avoidance space

 - Steering with your eyes

 - Are you visible?

 PAY ATTENTION TO HOW FEELINGS AFFECT DRIVING

 Good drivers notice how they feel and how their feelings are affecting their driving.

-As your learner driver practices these activities, encourage them to notice and comment on drivers who look like they are affected by their emotions.
+As your learner driver practises these activities, encourage them to notice and comment on drivers who look as if they are affected by their emotions.
 You could ask them: